Greater Boston Veterans Job Fair

 Gillette Stadium Information

-The Job Fair will take place in the Putnam Club Premium Lounge & Atrium West.
+The Job Fair will take place in the Club Lounge Southwest & Atrium West.

 - There is plenty of FREE parking available in the West Clubhouse Lot.

-- Enter the stadium through the W1 Club Entrance.
+- Enter the stadium through the W3 Club Entrance.

-*FROM THE NORTH: Take Interstate 95 South to Exit 9 onto Route 1 South.
+FROM THE NORTH: Take Interstate 95 South to Exit 9 onto Route 1 South.
 Merge onto Route 1 South and follow for approximately 3 miles until you see Gillette Stadium at Patriot Place on your left.
 Once you reach the Stadium, go through one set of lights and at the second set take a left onto P6 Drive.
 This road will lead you to the west stadium parking lots.
-The W1 Putnam Club and W2 EMC Suite entrances are on your left.
 Lighted electronic boards and directional signs will direct you to your event.

 FROM THE SOUTH: Take Interstate 95 North to Interstate 495 North: Exit 14A onto Route 1 North.
 Follow Route 1 North approximately 4 miles to Gillette Stadium at Patriot Place (on the right).
 Once you reach the Stadium, go through one set of lights and at the second set take a right onto P8 Drive.
 This road will lead you to the west stadium parking lots.
-The W1 Putnam Club and W2 EMC Suite entrances are on your left.
 Lighted electronic boards and directional signs will direct you to your event.

 “Americans may be shocked to learn that there is no veterans’ unemployment crisis.
 The unemployment rate in 2014 for post-9/11 veterans was 7.2 percent, the lowest level in seven years of tracking these veterans. ”